comp426-2022-spring/a99-rigel/README.md

 ## Project Planning

 We used GroupMe to communicate in real-time with team members.
 In order to scope and plan our project, we utilized the projects feature within github.
-Here we were created "to-d," "in progress," and "done" cards.
+Here we were created "to-do," "in progress," and "done" cards.
 We also met many times over zoom, and recorded notes of those meetings in the projects tab.
 To take a look at our project planning, [click here](https://github.com/comp426-2022-spring/a99-rigel/projects/1)

 ## Dependencies List
     1. Concurrently